dribdat/design/Whitepaper/README.md

 ---
 <a name="things"></a>

-# ⑦ not being all the things
+# ⑦ what's next in the pipeline

 Our [Open Collective](https://opencollective.com/dribdat) offers a number of ways to support our project, from code and financial contribution to helping us to prioritize development and govern the overall initiative.
 Here are some areas where we think improvement should happen in the medium term.
 You will find these and a variety of enhancements being proposed and worked on in our [Issue Tracker](https://github.com/dribdat/dribdat/issues).
 That said, let's try to keep in mind that dribdat is a niche product with unique features and limited scope.

 ### User management

 While dribdat has built-in user profiles, the application currently has minimal user management features.
-Collecting personally identifiable information is not the goal of the project: facilitating recognition in a privacy-protecting way is.
-We allow the use of an anonymous username and disposable e-mail address to log in, but strongly suggest using OAuth for authenticating users through an external provider like Slack.
+Collecting personally identifiable information is not the goal of the project - facilitating recognition in a privacy-protecting way is.
+We take personal data seriously, but try to keep a small footprint in the tradition of tightly focused software utilities.

+Instead of maintaining e-mail validation, user management and password reset functions, we suggest using OAuth for authenticating users of dribdat through a trusted identity service like Slack, GitHub, or any OAuth 2-compatible provider.
+Once configured, the user is shown a dialog like this to log in, in the case of Slack:

 ![](images/slack_login.png)

-We encourage users to create profiles in a community platform that you integrate with dribdat - such as the open source [Discourse](https://www.discourse.org/) forum software, or at least to connect their social media profiles.
+We furthermore encourage users to create profiles in a community platform that you integrate with dribdat - such as the open source [Discourse](https://www.discourse.org/) forum software, or at least to connect their social media profiles.
 You could also recommend "CV builder" platforms (e.g. [Stack Overflow](https://stackoverflow.blog/2016/10/11/bye-bye-bullets-the-stack-overflow-developer-story-is-the-new-technical-resume/)) to conveniently promote everyone's hackathon experiences.
 The ability to display participant accomplishments in an interesting way remains an area of improvement.

+That said, we allow admins to create accounts, which opens the door to giving credit to proxy users - these people who, for example, participated at a physical event but did not create a user account.
+Permission to use of an anonymous username and disposable e-mail address to log in to dribdat further widen the appeal in less formal contexts and communities.

 ### Questionnaires